zero-to-mastery/GameSenshi/README.md

 npm i && firebase login
 ```

-above command is one time setup, anytime you want to run deploy, simply
+above command is one time setup, anytime you want to run deploy, in the `functions` folder, simply

 ```bash
 npm run d-deploy // deploy to dev server